 The living room is quite a big space with different areas incorporated into it, so we will try to break it down in a way that makes sense.

-We have little ice cream stools as well as a blue dog side table that has nothing to do with ice cream, but is just so unique!
-We also added another iridescent side table.
+We have little ice cream stools and a blue dog side table that, while unrelated to ice cream, adds a unique touch to the space.
+Additionally, we incorporated an iridescent side table.
 We opted for a nice blue pouf instead of a traditional coffee table in order to create additional seating if needed.
-And of course, there are lots of pillows!
-I love that we found these ice cream shaped pillows and this pink lip couch!

 SHOP MY LOOK (Just click on the items you love and add them to your cart!)